lobennett/openneuro_glmfitlins/statsmodel_specs/ds000148/group_figure2backwith1backlures/README.md

 ## Statistical Analysis Boilerplate

 ### First-level Analysis
 FitLins was employed to estimate task-related BOLD activity in the figure2backwith1backlures task for 49 subjects.
 In this instance, FitLins used the Nilearn estimator in its statistical modeling of the BOLD data.
-For each participant, 6 regressors of interest (see list below) were convolved with a spm hemodynamic response function in Nilearn.
+For each participant, 5 regressors of interest (out of total 6 regressors; see list below) were convolved with a spm hemodynamic response function in Nilearn.
 The design matrix incorporated both regressors of interest and 9 additional components, including a drift cosine basis set and nuisance regressors to account for sources of noise in the BOLD signal.
-Following Nilearn's *FirstLevelModel* default procedure, each voxel's timeseries was mean-scaled by each voxel's mean BOLD signal.
+Following Nilearn's *FirstLevelModel* default procedure, each voxel's timeseries was mean-scaled by each voxel's mean of the timeseries.
 Data were smoothed at each run using a 5mm full-width at half maximum smoothing kernal (default: isotropic additive smoothing).
 From the resulting model, 4 distinct contrast estimates were computed (see list below).

 ### Model Outputs
 For each participant's run, outputs include but are not limited to: